 Your imagination and creativity is unlimited and is oozing out-of-the-box ideas at the particular moment.
 You need to pen down your ideas, but where?
 You need a surface, a platform, or a paper.
 Shall it be a digital canvas or a paper?
 Yes, a digital canvas would do for now.
 So much ideas and so much space.
 Where should I start writing?
 To the right, center, or to the top?

 If I’m working on my design over a grid, it might make my webpage look bad, wouldn’t it?
 As a matter of fact, no. The grid is only visible to the designer and invisible to everyone else.
-It’s just the digital epoxy you would want to hold your web design elements.
+It’s just the digital epoxy you would want to hold your artistic logo design or web design elements.
 The infographic below will provide you every inch of the information you need to know about the grid and its potential superglue properties.